 GMB!
 What is it, you say?
 Well, it was launched in 2014 and it’s Google’s attempt to give brick and mortar businesses a way to control how they appear on Google Maps and Search and allows them to edit their business information.
 This way customers find your business and you have control over the story you are telling them.
 Though it’s not implicitly stated, GMB helps local search queries land on local businesses.

 You’ll find out how to put your business on Google here.
-You’ll want to include the right pictures, as they might appear when a lead is searching for your business, and first impressions are very important in the kitchen remodeling design space.
+You’ll want to include the right pictures, as they might appear when a lead is searching for your business, and first impressions are very important.
 You’ll also want to make sure you keep your information up to date...because anyone online is allowed to update your business listing!
 Ultimately, if you’ve properly set yourself up as the admin, you can override those edits, but that’s why it’s important to stay on top of your listing and build it into your marketing strategy that you continuously check your GMB page.

 A Website that is SEO Optimized

 Last but not least, you’ll want a website that is your online storefront.
 It is your voice and your image while you are off taking care of clients, coordinating invoices with contractors or ordering more shipments.
 Your website works for you while you are not there.
-It’s a fundamental piece of the overall marketing infrastructure, but for whatever reason, websites in the Kitchen and Bath world still look unpresentable and dated.
+It’s a fundamental piece of the overall marketing infrastructure.
 You’ll want to choose a marketing partner with website expertise that can link this crucial part of your strategy to the other spokes and wheels that connect the overall marketing infrastructure.

 Sound daunting?
 Need help getting your marketing infrastructure working as smoothly as turning your car keys in the engine and driving to the local market?
-The team of remodeling marketing consultants at Deep Drawer are experts at Kitchen and Bath digital marketing and website design.
-Give us a call at 267-714-4224 or reach out at firstname.lastname@example.org for a free initial consultation.
-And of course, you can always visit our website to check out our portfolio and learn more.
+The team of marketing consultants at Deep Drawer are experts at small business and local digital marketing and website design.